quality-clojure/qualityclj/README.md

 [1]: https://github.com/technomancy/leiningen

+You will also need an installation of Datomic Free

 ## Running

-To start a web server for the application, run:
+To start a web server for the application, run (in 3 terminals):

+    bin/transactor config/samples/free-transactor-template.properties

+    lein figwheel

     lein ring server